-The ME/CFS Biobank at the Royal Free Hospital in London
+The ME Biobank at the Royal Free Hospital in London

 The ME Association Ramsay Research Fund covers all the basic running costs of the ME Biobank and Dr Charles Shepherd is Chair of the Biobank Steering Group.

 The samples are then processed into different components and stored before being released to researchers whose research proposals have gone through rigorous ethical approval and peer review.